eclipse-langium/langium-website/hugo/content/docs/learn/workflow/_index.md

 ### [3.
 Write the grammar](/docs/learn/workflow/write_grammar)

-The first step in the core workflow starts from the grammar.
+The first step in the core workflow starts with the grammar.
 You will have some language feature in mind that you want to implement.
 The grammar is used to nail down the syntax of your features.
 You can use our Langium VS Code extension to get syntax highlighting and code completion for `.langium` files.
 If your grammar is free of errors, you can generate the files for the _abstract syntax tree (AST)_.

 ### [4.
 Generate the AST](/docs/learn/workflow/generate_ast)